glic3rinu/passlib/docs/lib/passlib.hash.cisco_pix.rst

 .. note::

-    This hash algorithm has a context-sensitive percularity.
+    This hash algorithm has a context-sensitive peculiarity.
     It takes in an optional username, used to salt the hash, but with specific restrictions...